Blazored/Toast/README.md

 ## Important Notice for Blazor Apps Regarding the CSS Content in Blazored Toast

 As of ASP.Net Core Preview 6 content can be embedded in a Razor class Library.
-However there are two outstanding issues that prevent easy use of said content.
-You should be able to add &lt;link href="_content/Blazored.Toast/blazored-toast.css" rel="stylesheet" /> to your index.html (client side) or \_Host.cshtml (server side).
+However there were two outstanding issues that prevent easy use of said content.
+These were resolved in Preview7.
+You should add &lt;link href="_content/Blazored.Toast/blazored-toast.css" rel="stylesheet" /> to your index.html (client side) or \_Host.cshtml (server side).
 This is what is included in both the BlazorSample project as well as the BlazorServerSideSample project.

-##### Client side Blazor

-Client side Blazor depends upon an ASP.Net Server setting to properly resolve the \_content tag in the include.
-Unfortunately that was left out of the stand-alone Blazor server settings for Preview 6.
-See https://github.com/aspnet/AspNetCore/issues/10986 which is scheduled to be fixed in Preview 7.
-Alternatively you can host a client side project in a full ASP.Net Core project.

-##### Server side Blazor

-Server side Blazor mangles the name of the library
-See https://github.com/aspnet/AspNetCore/issues/11174 which is also scheduled to be fixed in Preview 7.

-##### Common work-around for Preview 6

-The sample applications have under the wwwroot folder a directory \_content\Blazored.Toast with a copy of blazored-toast.css placed there (to reflect the proper name of the resource as of Preview 7).
-You can place the resource where you like.

 ## Getting Setup
 You can install the package via the nuget package manager just search for *Blazored.Toast*.
 You can also install via powershell using the following command.